laro/Cilia/3 Advanced/2 (Smart) Pointers.md

 ## Short Smart Pointer Syntax

 “Make simple things simple” (or at least short to write), to encourage use of smart pointers.
-When you need them.
-The use of plain local/stack-allocated or member variables is still preferred, of course.

 - `Type* ptr` is a "raw" pointer
 - `Type+ ptr` is a `UniquePtr<Type> ptr`
 - `Type^ ptr` is a `SharedPtr<Type> ptr`
 - `Type- ptr` is a `WeakPtr<Type> ptr`

+> The use of plain local/stack-allocated or member variables is still preferred, of course.
+> So use (smart) pointers only when you need them.

 ### Type+ pointer